xcp-ng/xcp-ng-org/docs/management/manage-locally/xo-lite.md

 :::

 :::warning
 XO Lite uses a self-signed certificate.
-You need to accept the certificate (follow your web browser's instructions) to get  access to the login page.
+You need to accept the certificate (follow your web browser's instructions) to access the login page.
 :::

 :::note